RodolfoAndrade/BrainTrainer/README.md

 Features:
 1. Mental Math
-## MentalMath
 This games challenges the user in using mental math abilities to solve random generated equations.
 <img src="./images/math.png"/>

 2. Mnemonic
-## Mnomnic
 The Mnomnic game askes the user to memorize a sequence of 1-2 digits and type the remembered sequence in the field.

 3. Sudoku
-## Sudoku
 Sudoku is a popular game for filling a 9x9 matriz following some rules.

 Key Components:

-    C++ Language:
+- C++ Language:
-        The entire project is implemented using C++, a powerful and efficient programming language.
+		- The entire project is implemented using C++, a powerful and efficient programming language.

-    Qt Framework:
+- Qt Framework:
-        The Qt framework is utilized for the development of the graphical user interface (GUI), providing a sleek and user-friendly gaming experience.
+        - The Qt framework is utilized for the development of the graphical user interface (GUI), providing a sleek and user-friendly gaming experience.
-        Leverage Qt's extensive libraries and tools for GUI design and event handling.
+        - Leverage Qt's extensive libraries and tools for GUI design and event handling.

-    Google Test for C++:
+- Google Test for C++:
-        Ensure code reliability and robustness through unit testing with Google Test.
+        - Ensure code reliability and robustness through unit testing with Google Test.
-        Write comprehensive test cases to verify the correctness of game logic and functionality.
+        - Write comprehensive test cases to verify the correctness of game logic and functionality.

-    Modular Design:
+- Modular Design:
-        Employ a Model View Controller (MVC) architectural design pattern approach, separating the Modules, View and Controller into interconnected elements.
+        - Employ a Model View Controller (MVC) architectural design pattern approach, separating the Modules, View and Controller into interconnected elements.
-		Each game is separeted into independent modules.
+		- Each game is separeted into independent modules.
-        Easily extend or modify existing games or add new ones in the future.
+        - Easily extend or modify existing games or add new ones in the future.